GFCI Outlets Explained – The Un-Shocking Truth

 A GFCI outlet can greatly reduce this risk of life threatening electrical shock.
 The GFCI outlet was designed with the sole purpose of protecting people from electrical shock.

 This is completely different than the protection a breaker provides at an electrical panel: A breaker protects the structure from damage or fire.
 The breaker will trip when too much current is running through a circuit, protecting the wiring from overheating.
-But if you
+But if you are being shocked, the breaker may not trip quickly enough to save your life, or may not trip at all.

 Enter the GFCI outlet, which is essential to protect people.
 The GFCI outlet measures the amperage of the current flowing to and from the outlet.
 If more power is going to the hot side of the outlet than is returning back through the neutral side, it will detect that difference, and interrupt the flow of electricity almost instantaneously.